Get matched with vetted scholarships and enter our

 What does a physician assistant do?

-Also known as PAs, physician assistants are respected members of the healthcare community.
+Physician assistants, aka PA’s, act most like doctors in the healthcare world, with a few minor differences.
 Similar to doctors, they diagnose illness, prescribe medications, and develop treatment plans.
 They work in all areas of medicine, including primary care, family medicine, emergency medicine, and psychiatry.
 Although they share a lot of the same duties as doctors, it’s important to know that PAs aren’t qualified to practice medicine independently.
 This means they usually work under the supervision of a physician.
-They’re also not able to perform surgeries, although they may assist when needed.
+They’re also not able to perform surgeries on their own, though they may be able to assist and take point under the eyes of a doctor.

 Despite not being fully-fledged doctors, PAs are still highly-paid and very much in-demand.
-According to the U.S. Bureau of Labor Statistics, physician assistants received a median annual salary of $115,390 in 2020.
-Not to mention, job growth for this profession is expected to skyrocket by 31% over the next decade.
-This increased need largely stems from the growing elderly population, who will require more medical care as they age.
+Physician assistants received a median annual salary of $130,020 in 2023.
+Not to mention, job growth for this profession is expected to skyrocket by 27% over the next decade.
 So if you’re looking for a rewarding career in healthcare (that doesn’t require as many years of training as an MD), then becoming a PA may be right for you.
-Keep reading to learn how to become one.
+Keep reading to learn how to become one!

 Don’t miss: Fastest growing careers

-It’s never too early to start preparing for a career in medicine.
-If you’re still in high school and you have your sights set on becoming a PA, there’s a few things you can do to get a jump start on your career.
+We know not everyone that is interested in being a PA is in high school.
+However, for those who are, It’s never too early to start preparing for a career in medicine.
 First of all, load up on as many advanced science and math courses as you can.
 Classes like anatomy, physiology, health education, computer applications, and nursing will give you a sense of the type of coursework to expect in college.
 If you can, try to take AP or IB classes.
 These classes will strengthen your college application, and you may even receive college credit for them.

 Outside of the classroom, seek out science and medicine-related extracurriculars.
-Try volunteering at a hospital or nursing home, helping out at your school’s blood drive, or participating in clubs like Science Olympiad.
+Try volunteering at a hospital or nursing home, or participating in clubs like Science Olympiad.
 Another option is to shadow a physician assistant and observe their work.
 This is a great way to get a feel for the career, especially if you’re not completely sure about becoming a PA.

 To become a PA, there’s no particular field you need to major in during your undergrad years.
 However, there are certain prerequisite courses you’ll need to take in order to be eligible for PA school.
 The majority of PA programs have the following prerequisites: